jvasque6/asserts/sphinx/source/index.rst

-Fluid Asserts collects some user's data like public IP address, operating system, Python version and the checks that you use.
+Fluid Asserts collects some user's data like public IP address, operating system, Python version and the name of the checks that you use.
 We do this in order to analyze what are the most common platforms and the most used functions.
 This help us to develop more useful tests in a future.